btaba/yarlp/README.md

 `python yarlp/experiment/experiment.py run_atari10m_a2c_benchmark`

 A2C on 10M time-steps (**40M frames**) with 1 random seed.
 Results compared to learning curves from [Mnih et al, 2016](https://arxiv.org/pdf/1602.01783.pdf) extracted at 10M time-steps from Figure 3.
-You are invited to run for multiple seeds and the full 200M frames for a better comparison
+You are invited to run for multiple seeds and the full 200M frames for a better comparison.

 |env|yarlp A2C 40M|Mnih et al A3C 40M 16-threads|
 |---|---|---|---|